allwefantasy/auto-coder/README.md

 ### How to reduce the context length?

-As you may know, auto-coder will collect the source code from the source directory, and then generate context for the query, if the source directory is too large, the context will be too large, and the model may not be able to handle it.
+As you may know, auto-coder will collect the source code from the source directory, and then generate context for the query, if the source directory is too large, the context will be too long, and the model may not be able to handle it.

-You can change the source directory to sub directory to reduce the context length.

-We also provide a way to reduce the context length, you can use the following configuration:
+There are two ways to reduce the context length:

+1. Change the source_dir to sub directory of project.
+2. Enable aut-coder's index feature.

+In order to use the index feature, you should configure some extra parameters:

+1. skip_build_index: false
+2. model

+For example:

 ```yaml
 source_dir: /home/winubuntu/projects/ByzerRawCopilot